Daily Journal Corporation: Governance

 The Daily Journal Corporation has been publicly traded since 1987 on the NASDAQ under DJCO.
 Its chairman is Steven Myhill-Jones.
-Charles T. Munger, who is also vice chairman of Berkshire Hathaway, is the former chairman and a current director.

 Publishing business

 The original newspaper, The Daily Court Journal (Los Angeles), began publication in 1888.
-Charles T. Munger purchased the paper in 1977 and through a series of acquisitions and organic growth built it into a group of newspapers and websites that provide information on the legal industry, real estate and general business.
-The company now publishes 10 newspapers in California and Arizona.
+Charles T. Munger, who was also vice chairman of Berkshire Hathaway, purchased the paper in 1977; through a series of acquisitions and organic growth, Munger built it into a group of newspapers and websites that provide information on the legal industry, real estate and general business.
+The company publishes ten newspapers in California and Arizona.
 Its largest publications are the Los Angeles Daily Journal and the San Francisco Daily Journal.

 The Daily Journal newspapers have won numerous awards for its journalism, with the Los Angeles Press Club in 2003 noting that the Los Angeles Daily Journal was "the most award-winning newspaper in Los Angeles with the sole exception of the Los Angeles Times."